phalcon-orphanage/docs/en/di.md

 <a name='envents'></a>
 ### Events
-`Phalcon\Di` is able to send events to an :doc:`EventsManager <events>` if it is present.
+[Phalcon\Di](api/Phalcon_Di) is able to send events to an [EventsManager](/3.4/en/events) if it is present.
 Events are triggered using the type 'di'.
 Some events when returning boolean false could stop the active operation.
 The following events are supported:

 | Event Name           | Triggered                                                                                                       | Can stop operation? | Triggered on |